No. 12 Baylor still undefeated after 17-14 win over WVU

 Still, the Bears avoided what happened last Saturday, when while they had an open date the Big 12’s other three ranked teams that did play lost.
 That included Oklahoma’s loss at Kansas State that left Baylor alone atop the conference standings.

-“We talked about how this wasn’t good enough, this was not a good Baylor football team,” linebacker Jordan Williams said.
+“We talked about how this wasn’t good enough,” linebacker Jordan Williams said.
 “We need to grow from it because we don’t want to have that same feeling those teams had.”

+After R.J.
+Sneed muffed a punt that was recovered at the Baylor 34, West Virginia couldn’t get a first down.

 The Mountaineers had two big plays for their touchdowns.
 George Campbell had an 83-yard catch-and-run from Austin Kendall on the first play after a punt, and Winston Wright went 95 yards for the Mountaineers’ first kickoff return for a touchdown in five years.